The Art and Science of Estimating Mobility Flows

 Exploring the Model Parameters

-This interactive visualization demonstrates the three key components of spatial interaction models:
+This visualization reveals the three key ingredients of spatial interaction models:

 1. Origin and Destination Masses: The blue cells represent origin populations (like residential areas), while the green cells represent destination attractions (like job centers).
-Try increasing these values to see how they affect flows.
+Increasing these values changes total trip volumes.

 3. Mass Sensitivity: The $\alpha$ and $\beta$ parameters control how sensitive the model is to origin and destination masses.
 Higher values give more importance to larger origins or destinations.